 Kokedama (translation “moss ball”) is a gardening technique based on Japanese bonsai practice that involves wrapping plant roots with soil, moss, and then string.
 Traditional kokedama were displayed on platforms, slabs, or driftwood.
 Contemporary kokedama are often hung from the ceiling as string gardens to add vertical interest to a room.

 Kokedama moss ball gardens have been all over Pinterest lately (trust me, I even have an entire Kokedama Pinterest Board lol).
-I’ve been thinking about ways to make our home more cozy and these hanging moss balls certainly do create a welcoming atmosphere.
+I’ve been thinking about ways to make our home cozier and these hanging moss balls certainly do create a welcoming atmosphere.

-Learning how to make kokedama moss ball string gardens honestly wasn’t the easiest garden DIY I’ve ever done but it wasn’t the most difficult either.
-Like so many things, it just takes patience and a willingness to make adjustments for unique conditions.
+Learning how to make kokedama moss ball string gardens honestly wasn’t the easiest garden DIY I’ve ever done, but it wasn’t the most difficult either.
+Like so many things, it just takes patience and a willingness to adjust to unique conditions.
 Experiment as you go and see what works best for you.

 Healthy moss is perhaps the most important supply for this project!
 These kokedama moss ball string gardens do best with living moss rather than preserved moss.
 Either buy live moss or go out and collect your own local moss (check out these instructions for finding and collecting wild moss).
 I keep a collection of different types of lush green moss and love using it in crafts, terrariums, centerpieces, and floral displays all year long!

-Kokedama moss ball string gardens are best suited to plants which like the same conditions as moss – namely partial shade and moist soil.
+Kokedama moss ball string gardens are best suited to plants that like the same conditions as moss – namely partial shade and moist soil.
 The moss will thrive in these conditions and become thick and green over time.